pranigopu/pranigopu.github.io/docs/statistics/hypothesis-testing.md

 # 0. Definitions
 The following are defined and explained in the file on quantifying probabilities:

-- Population, random process, sample & sample space
+- Population, random process, sample and sample space
 - Generalising a population's distribution with a random process
 - Generalising random sampling as sampling from a random process
 - "Drawing from a distribution"